 The two central results of the paper are as follows.

-\btm Suppose that spacetime with electromagnetic field satisfies basic assumptions, with electromagnetic energy-momentum tensor obeying the null energy condition, and Killing vector field $k^a$ is hypersurface orthogonal.
+\btm Suppose that a spacetime with an electromagnetic field satisfies basic assumptions, with the electromagnetic energy-momentum tensor obeying the null energy condition, and where the Killing vector field $k^a$ is hypersurface orthogonal.
 Then the electromagnetic field is at each point of the spacetime either trivial, $F_{ab} = 0$, or stealth. \etm

-\btm Suppose that spacetime with electromagnetic field satisfies basic assumptions and the gravitational part of the action is the Einstein--Hilbert's with the electromagnetic energy-momentum tensor obeying the dominant energy condition.
+\btm Suppose that a spacetime with the electromagnetic field satisfies basic assumptions and the gravitational part of the action is the Einstein--Hilbert's with the electromagnetic energy-momentum tensor obeying the dominant energy condition.
 Then the spacetime is isometric to the Minkowski spacetime $(\rr^4,\eta_{ab})$ and the electromagnetic field is at each point of the spacetime either trivial, $F_{ab} = 0$, or stealth. \etm

-We stress that the theorem \ref{tm1} relies on a weaker, null energy condition.
+We stress that theorem \ref{tm1} relies on a weaker, null energy condition.